If you have a practical mind and strong numerical and financial management skills, a career as a quantity surveyor could be ideal for you

 Income figures are intended as a guide only.

 Working hours vary.
-A contractor on site may work 7.30am to 6:00pm, while in private practice or in a local government department, hours may fit the more standard 8.30am to 5.30pm.
+If you work as a contractor on site, your working hours may be 7.30am to 6.00pm, while in private practice or in a local government department, your hours may fit the more standard 8.30am to 5.30pm.
 Occasional weekend work may be required.

 Degrees are available in quantity surveying, which are accredited by the Royal Institution of Chartered Surveyors (RICS) but you do not have to have studied this subject to enter the profession.

-The RICS accredited postgraduate courses will enable the graduate to work as a quantity surveyor.
+The RICS accredited postgraduate courses will enable graduates to work as quantity surveyors.
 A list of relevant courses is available at RICS Courses.